dk14/wolfram-mega/docs/dsl.md

 // suddenly...out of nowhere...
 ```

-> This contract can also be repurposed as a security deposit for vanilla [IRL](https://en.wikipedia.org/wiki/In_Real_Life) loan.
+> This contract can be repurposed as a security deposit for vanilla [IRL](https://en.wikipedia.org/wiki/In_Real_Life) loan.
 Just add extra "lending" payout from Bob to Alice (or mafia to Alice).
 Then future one-sided "swap" would be paying it back (in exchange for satisfying [mafia](https://en.wikipedia.org/wiki/The_Sopranos) with payout of incentive).

 > Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to not let mafia conspire with either party, or become lazy.
 In order to ackuire such id, mafia can become special Mega-oracle.
 As Mega-oracle mafia would only have a single possible outcome to attest to, and would only be able to answer very specific questions.
 Mafia would be accountable since PoW-reports can be filed against it.